macoscope/WWDC16/README.md

 1. Add your opinion.
 Don't overthink.
 Just add your impressions regarding specified session.

 # Credits
-Thanks for [@narf](https://twitter.com/narfdotpl) for the idea of using github issue as a place for discussion.
+Thanks for [@narf](https://twitter.com/narfdotpl) for the idea of using GitHub issues as a medium for the discussion.